+The benchmark was not met in the 2017/18 year due to lower than expected cash balance and higher payables balance as a result of increased capital work in the last two months of the financial year as more resources were employed to catch up with delayed projects.
 The benchmark was not met in the 2018/19 year as the LTP year 1 (2018/19) had anticipated \$7m sale of surplus assets being used to decrease borrowing.
 The sales envisaged in the LTP did not occur until the 2019/20 year.
 In addition, operational expenditure on the District Plan, Growth Response planning and Solid Waste were loan funded.
+The benchmark was not met in the 2019/20 year due to not all the commercial properties sales were completed in the 2019/20 year.